-J. Edward Moreton, PhD, is a professor of pharmacology in the Department of Pharmaceutical Sciences at the University of Maryland School of Pharmacy.
+J. Edward Moreton, PhD, is a professor emeritus in the Department of Pharmaceutical Sciences at the University of Maryland School of Pharmacy.

 Dr. Moreton earned the BS in pharmacy (1966) and PhD (1971) in pharmacology from the University of Mississippi School of Pharmacy.
 He was an NIMH Post-Doctoral Fellow (1971-1973) in psychiatry research, University of Minnesota School of Medicine, and NIDA research associate (1973-1974) in pharmacology and therapeutics, University of Cincinnati School of Medicine.
 He joined the Department of Pharmacology and Toxicology at the University of Maryland School of Pharmacy in 1974 as an assistant professor, moved to rank of associate professor in 1978, and to professor in 1988.
 He was a National Academy of Sciences/National Research Council Senior Research Associate 1990-1991 while on sabbatical leave.

 Dr. Moreton teaches pharmacy students, dental students, and graduate students in a wide range of topics including neuropharmacology, behavioral, autonomic, cardiovascular and renal pharmacology, principles of drug action, general toxicology, and drug abuse and dependence.